Bipolar disorder - Living with

 You may be the closest relative of someone with bipolar disorder.

 If so, you have rights you can use to protect their interests.
-You can ask mental health services to determine if they should be admitted to hospital as an involuntary status as the individual cannot identify that there is a problem needing intervention.
+Ask mental health services to decide if they should be admitted to hospital involuntarily.
+This can happen if they cannot identify that there is a problem needing intervention.

 You may feel at a loss if you're caring for someone with bipolar disorder.
 Finding a support group and talking to other people in a similar situation might help.